wp-plugins/crudlab-facebook-like-box/readme.txt

 == Installation ==

-1. Upload wp-facebook-like-box folder to the `/wp-content/plugins/` directory
+1. Upload crudlab-facebook-like-box folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress